 Best Books for GRE Preparation

-Apart from taking coaching classes for preparing for the GRE exam, you will also need a good GRE guide book along with practice tests.
+Apart from taking coaching classes to preparing for the GRE exam, you will also need a good GRE guidebook along with practice tests.
 Here are some of the best online resources which you can use to boost your preparation for the GRE exam.

 - The Official Guide To The GRE Revised General Test, Second Edition – This second edition of the Official Guide to the GRE Revised General Test contains a copy of the POWER PREP II, four complete practise tests along with a software CD, solved questions and answers and sample essay responses.

 - GRE POWER PREP II Software – Preparation for Computer Based GRE revised General Test – This software is inclusive of two full-length practice tests.
-The tests are timed which help in stimulating the candidate giving the test and give a complete test-taking experience to the candidate.
+The tests are timed which helps in stimulating the candidate giving the test and giving a complete test-taking experience to the candidate.

 GRE Sample Papers